chamik/website/src/about.md

 Hey there, interwebs wanderer!
 My name is **Jakub Hampl**.
 I also go by **Kubík** or **chamik**.

-I am a programmer, administrator of the [Czech branch of the SCP Foundation](http://scp-wiki.cz){:target="_blank"}, a guitar player and an enjoyer of fiction and colorful lizards.
+I am a programmer -- enjoyer of written fiction, colorful lizards and cattos.

 ## What?

-I am most interested in BE, games, and small command-line tools.
-I create stuff using mostly C#, Python, and Bash.
-I've also worked with Rust, JS, TS, LabVIEW, and C. I have some experience with Linux as I use Arch btw.
+I am most interested in backend, algorithmization, games and small utility programs.
+I create stuff using mostly C#, Python and Julia.
+Sometimes even Rust, JS, TS, LabVIEW and C. I have experience with Linux because I use Arch btw.
 Here's [the stuff I use](/void/tools).

-[The SCP Foundation](http://scpwiki.com){:target="_blank"} is an amazing community and I'm maintaining the [Czech branch (CS)](http://scp-wiki.cz){:target="_blank"} since September 2020.
-Most of my free time gets channeled into this site.

-When I'm not programming, I like to read a book, solve twisty puzzles, play guitar, or touch grass outside.
+When I'm not programming, I like to read a book, play guitar, or touch grass outside.
 I have a beautiful chameleon named [Leo](https://cdn.discordapp.com/attachments/719587027233800192/858445373034201169/IMG_20210614_144456.jpg){:target="_blank"}.

+From September 2020 I had been an administrator over at the [Czech branch of SCP Foundation](http://scp-wiki.cz){:target="_blank"} and I'm still an active member.
+From September 2022 I am employed at [Algorithmics](https://cz.alg.academy/) where I teach Python and Scratch.

 I dislike bureaucracy and anything that has to do with CSS.